awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 **To trust the Amazon RDS root CA certificate**

-1. Download the root certificate that works for all regions and put the file in the ssl\_wallet directory\.
+1. Download the root certificate that works for all AWS Regions and put the file in the ssl\_wallet directory\.

    For information about downloading the root certificate, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.

 1. Convert the certificate to \.der format using the following command\.

    ```
-   openssl x509 -outform der -in rds-ca-2015-root.pem -out rds-ca-2015-root.der
+   openssl x509 -outform der -in rds-ca-2019-root.pem -out rds-ca-2019-root.der
    ```

    Replace the file name with the one you downloaded\.